GUT-AI/gut-ai/summaries/README.rst

 - The paper presents a block diagram of a decentralized storage system and a pictorial representation of the proposed Decentralized Cloud Provider.
 - It presents examples of AR and MR devices in brain and heart surgeries.
 - The paper discusses the concept of a hierarchical modular network in a decentralized community.
-- It includes a disclaimer that the whitepaper is not an offer to sell or a solicitation of an offer to buy any tokens.
+- It includes a disclaimer that the Whitepaper is not an offer to sell or a solicitation of an offer to buy any tokens.
 |br|

 **Q3: Explain in 180 words why the proposed Ecosystem is important.
 Include specific examples.**